EmilOJ/chimi_programming/lessons/02/README.md

 ## HW3

-What does the variable bacon contain after the following code runs?
+What does the variable `min_age` contain after the following code runs?

 ```python
 min_age = 32